- $59,318 Young Child Falls In Open Elevator Shaft

 - Julian Allen

 What Are South Carolina’s Negligence Laws for Auto Accidents?

 South Carolina is an at-fault state for motor vehicle accidents.
-A driver who causes a crash is responsible for resulting damages.
+A driver who causes a car, truck, or motorcycle crash is responsible for resulting damages.
 The state also follows a modified comparative fault rule.
 This means:

 - Each driver involved is assigned a percentage of liability for the accident.